HL7/davinci-crd/input/pagecontent/cards.md

 <div markdown="1" class="new-content">

-* Where a card of type `dtr-clin` is returned, CRD Clients **SHALL** ensure that clinical users have an opportunity to launch the DTR app as part of the current workflow.
-Where a card of type `dtr-admin` is returned, CRD Clients **SHOULD** allow clinical users to have an opportunity to launch the DTR app, but should make it clear that the information to be captured is non-clinical.
+* Where a Coverage Information card type indicating that additional clinical documentation is needed and the CRD client supports DTR, CRD Clients **SHALL** ensure that clinical users have an opportunity to launch the DTR app as part of the current workflow.
+Where a Coverage Information indicates that additional administrative documentation is needed, CRD Clients **SHOULD** allow clinical users to have an opportunity to launch the DTR app, but should make it clear that the information to be captured is non-clinical.

+* Launching DTR does not necessarily mean launching a SMART on FHIR application.
+Some CRD clients might incorporate DTR client functionality natively rather than using an app.

 </div>